LucasLeRay/personal-website/src/articles/real-time-tweets-analysis-aws.md

 ## Show Kibana statistics from Elasticsearch domain

 Kibana is a data visualization dashboard for Elasticsearch.
-Thanks to Kibana, we can build a pie containing the different sentiments of the tweets.
+We'll use it to build a pie containing the different sentiments of the Tweets.

 To visualize the records (and check if everything works), go to your AWS Console, in your new Elasticsearch domain.

 ![AWS Elasticsearch domain](/articles/real-time-tweets-analysis-aws/3.png)

-- The `Kibana` attribute specify the link to the `Kibana` plugin link (If the link is forbidden, make sure you deployed your Serverless service with the Elasticsearch domain access policies)
+- The `Kibana` attribute specify the link to the `Kibana` plugin link (If it returns an error, make sure you deployed your Serverless service with the Elasticsearch domain access policies)

 When you go here, you should see this screen:

 ![Kibana Elasticsearch index](/articles/real-time-tweets-analysis-aws/4.png)

-The "index pattern" `tweet*` allows use to retrieve data from Elasticsearch with an index pattern beginning with `tweet` (as described in `serverless.yml`).
+The "index pattern" `tweet*` allows us to retrieve data from Elasticsearch with an index pattern beginning with `tweet` (as described in `serverless.yml`).

 - Complete the index pattern creation with index pattern being `tweet*` and create a new pie in the Visualize part